United4Surveillance/signal-detection-tool/README.md

 repository and can contribute directly, third parties can contribute via pull requests.

-The maintainers will meet regularly and discuss pull request, issues and add new issues according to the collected requirements.
+The maintainers are meeting regularly to discuss pull requests, issues and to add new issues according to the collected requirements.

-Maintainers and contributers can work indepedently on issues.
+Maintainers and contributors can work independently on issues.

 For more information on how to contribute, please see our [contributing guidelines](https://github.com/United4Surveillance/signal-detection-tool/blob/main/.github/CONTRIBUTING.md).

 ## Roadmap

-The first version 0.1.0 of the tool was provided to european public health institutes for piloting in April 2024.
-The piloting phase ends in November 2024.
+The initial version of the tool (0.1.0) was deployed in April 2024 to eleven European public health institutes for piloting, which is scheduled to conclude in November 2024.
+Our goal during the pilot phase is to gather extensive feedback from the participating countries.
-Our goal is to get as much feedback from the piloting countries as possible.
-Therefore, we adopt an agile development approach with the aim to ship improved versions as often and as early as possible.
-Some of the current features we want to develop are:
+Therefore, we are adopting an agile development approach aiming to ship improved versions as often and as early as possible.
+By mid-November 2024, the latest version (0.5.0) was provided to the piloting institutes.
+Some key features we want to develop are:

 - possibility to aggregate the time series on different levels i.e. daily, biweekly, monthly,…
-- integrate algorithms with possibility to correct for pandemic
 - possibility to combine stratifications
 - retrieve linelist with cases corresponding to signals generated